 This study used the UK Biobank (UKBB) cohort, a prospective population-based study with over 500,000 adult participants.
 Couples were identified and selected within the UKBB according to the following procedure.
 The initial UKBB sample comprised 502,616 individuals.
-First, participants were filtered to only genetotyped, white, unrelated individuals according to the genetic QC file (specifically participants were retained if they had the following values in the QC file: “excess.relatives” = 0, “putative.sex.chromosome.aneuploidy” = 0, “in.white.british.ancestry.subset” = 1 and “used.in.pca.calculation” = 1).
+First, participants were filtered to only genotyped, white, unrelated individuals according to the genetic QC file (specifically participants were retained if they had the following values in the QC file: “excess.relatives” = 0, “putative.sex.chromosome.aneuploidy” = 0, “in.white.british.ancestry.subset” = 1 and “used.in.pca.calculation” = 1).
 Redacted samples and participants that removed consent were also excluded.
 After filtering, 337,138 participants remained.
 Within this sample, we included individuals coming from households with exactly two unrelated, opposite-sex participants, leaving 108, 898 participants.
 Finally, using the data at data-field 6141, “How are people in household related to participant” pairs were filtered to only include couples who had both responded “Husband, wife, or partner”, leaving 103,328 participants, comprising 51,664 couples for downstream analyses (Supplementary Figure 1).